 Generally speaking, the western Upper Peninsula will peak first, with the eastern region following shortly after.
-Peak colors can occur anytime between the last week of September and the second week of October, but in 2022, most experts agree that peak color will not take place until closer to mid-October.
+Peak colors can occur anytime between the last week of September and the second week of October, and in 2023, most experts agree that peak color will take place in early October.

 The eastern Upper Peninsula has long been considered one of the best places to enjoy spectacular vistas with an array of fall colors.
 It is known for its vibrant crimson leaves, its bright orange hues, and spectacular pops of gold.

 To see some of these vibrant fall colors set against the backdrop of one of the state’s most incredible natural wonders, head straight to Tahquamenon Falls.
 Whether you visit the Upper Falls or the Lower Falls during the fall color peak, you are sure to be impressed with the views that showcase the rushing blue waters against a cacophony of fall colors.

 The Best Time to See the Fall Colors in Northern Michigan

 Northern Michigan is considered by many to be one of the best places in the state to see the fall colors and experience the grandeur of this fleeting season.
 The fall colors are only just beginning to pop, with very few leaves having turned their autumnal shades of sienna, gold, or burgundy.

 The peak colors are predicted to arrive in the middle of October for most of Northern Michigan.